martygubar/bigdagtasql-openworld2019/LabGuide100.md

 order by temp_range, weather;
 ```
 ## Summary
-You just created an Oracle Big Data SQL table over data sotred in Oracle Object Store and queried it as you would any other Oracle table.
+You just created an Oracle Big Data SQL table over data stored in Oracle Object Store and queried it as you would any other Oracle table.
 This allows you to easily blend data across data sources to gain new insights.

 **This completes the Lab!**